22119 N. Interstate 35

 This used to be a Motel 6 (Days Inn since late 2021/early 2022) and for a while there were actually two Motel 6 hotels between Valley Mills and New Road.
 Somewhere around this point, the highway drops the Jack Kultgen name, but I don't know where officially.

-Google marks all Service King locations as being "Now Crash Champions" but as of May 2022 this is still branded as Service King (despite the merger with Crash Champions, I have personally yet to see a rebranded store).
 Wade Auto Body opened here in 2001 and around 2013 was converted to Service King with a repaint of the facilities.
+Between 2023 and 2025 it converted to Crash Champions.
 From 1990 to 2001 this was Cen-Tex Brake & Spring and before that was Waco Spring & Brake Service Inc. (possibly same company) back to 1980.

 Relax Inn / 3824 Interstate 35